jonphamm/Azure-Projects/README.md

-# Jon Pham's Microsft Azure Projects
+# Jon Pham's Microsoft Azure Project

 # Azure Cloud Migration Policies

-Welcome to the **Azure Cloud Migration Policies** repository!
 This collection contains policy definitions and best practices designed to help organizations migrate workloads from on-premises environments to Microsoft Azure with security, compliance, and governance in mind.

 ---